 Emily Coady is a doctoral academy fellow and graduate research assistant in the Department of Education Reform at the University of Arkansas.
 She speaks with EdChoice Research Assistant Mike Shaw about how her experience as a fifth grade teacher and regional director for Teach For America Louisiana Delta led her to study education reform.
-Click to listen to the full podcast, or read the transcript below.

 Mike Shaw: Hello, and welcome to a special Schooling in America Survey edition of EdChoice Chats.
 I’m Mike Shaw on EdChoice’s research team, and today we’re discussing our annual Schooling in America Survey.
 Specifically, we’re going to be looking at our sample of 777 current public school teachers.
 Our annual survey often addresses general population as well as school parents’ issues like school choice, direction of K–12 education, as well as perceptions of school funding.

 Today we’re going to narrow specifically on these current public school teachers, though, and we’re really excited today to discuss the results with Emily Coady.
 Emily is a doctoral academy fellow and graduate research assistant in the Department of Education Reform at the University of Arkansas.
 She previously taught fifth grade in the Louisiana Delta region, as well as worked as a community organizer, and later as a regional director for TFA Louisiana Delta.
 Additionally, Emily’s worked and teacher recruitment for the Louisiana Department of Education, trained incoming TFA corps members at Greater Delta Institute, and served with AmeriCorps National Civilian Community Corps.
 Emily, thanks for joining me on the podcast.
 Can you start just by telling us a little bit more about your background and what led you to study education reform?